-The Walther P5 has an enveloping slide, but the barrel is semi-fixed and breech locking uses the familiar dropping block of the P38, in which a locking plate holds slide and barrel together during a short recoil, after which the plate descends and the slide is free to move backward.
+The Walther P5 has an enveloping slide, but the barrel is semi-fixed and breech locking uses the familiar dropping block of the P38, in which a locking plate holds slide and barrel together during a short recoil, after which the plate descends.
+The slide is free to move backward.
 An external hammer is cocked during this movement.

-Safety relies on the fact that until the very moment of firing the firing pin is held aligned with a recess on the face of the hammer; thus if the hammer should accidentally fall it will surround the firing pin head without touching it.
-In addition, the firing pin is never aligned with the solid part of the hammer except at the instant the hammer is released by the action of the trigger.
-There is also a disconnector that ensures that the trigger cannot affect the hammer unless the slide is closed and the breech securely locked.
+Safety relies on the fact that until the very moment of firing, the firing pin is held aligned with a recess on the face of the hammer; thus, if the hammer should accidentally fall it will surround the firing pin head without touching it.
+In addition, the firing pin is never aligned with the solid part of the hammer except at the instant the action of the trigger releases the hammer.
+A disconnector also ensures that the trigger cannot affect the hammer unless the slide is closed and the breech securely locked.

-When the trigger is pulled it begins to cock the hammer, and as the hammer reaches full cock so a trip lever is extended upwards and forces the firing pin into alignment with the hammer’s solid face jus as the hammer is released.
-If the hammer is tumb-cocked, or cocked by the action of the slide, then the releasing action of the trigger will still cause the trip lever to raise and align the firing pin.
+When the trigger is pulled, it begins to cock the hammer, and as the hammer reaches full cock, a trip lever is extended upwards and forces the firing pin into alignment with the hammer’s solid face just as the hammer is released.
+If the hammer is tumb-cocked or cocked by the slide’s action, then the releasing action of the trigger will still cause the trip lever to raise and align the firing pin.

 The Walther P5 has been adopted by the Netherlands Police and by the police forces of Baden-Wurttemburg and Rheinland-Pfalz in Germany.
-It is also an interesting fact that through all the James Bond movies there were four different guns use, all from Walther:
+It is also an interesting fact that through all the James Bond movies, there were four different guns used, all from Walther:

 - Walther PPK,

 |Barrel:||3.5 in (90 mm)|